 Was the “Thanksgiving turkey” sitting in the middle of your dining room table a victim of sexual assault?
 When PETA investigated a Butterball slaughterhouse, we uncovered a Gilead-level house of horrors and exposed workers sexually assaulting the birds.

-The investigation took place at a Butterball slaughterhouse in Ozark, Arkansas, where approximately 50,000 birds are killed every day.
-The eyewitness documented a worker shoving his finger into a turkey’s cloaca (vagina) for “fun” during a break when the slaughter line was stopped.
+At a Butterball slaughterhouse in Ozark, Arkansas, where approximately 50,000 birds are killed every day, a PETA eyewitness documented a worker shoving his finger into a turkey’s cloaca (vagina) for “fun” during a break when the slaughter line was stopped.
 Another employee grabbed a bird by her legs and jerked her back and forth at a coworker to tease him.
 The coworker punched her to push her back.
 A third employee slammed a bird’s head and legs into the slaughter line shackles and rubbed his body against her, pretending to rape her while she was immobilized.
 The workers laughed during each instance.

 And the violence didn’t end there.
 Here is just a small snippet from the eyewitness’s log: